xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-SAVE.AS   Saves a workbook and allows you to specify the name, file type, password, backup file, and location of the workbook
+SAVE.AS&nbsp;&nbsp;&nbsp;Saves a workbook and allows you to specify the name, file type, password, backup file, and location of the workbook

-SAVE.WORKBOOK   Saves a workbook
+SAVE.WORKBOOK&nbsp;&nbsp;&nbsp;Saves a workbook

 Return to [top](#Q)